 Why do periods happen?

-Usually, the egg just passes right through without being fertilised and just dissolves.
-Since the womb no longer needs to be ready to grow the egg, it sheds the extra blood and tissue it made out through the vagina.
-This loss of tissue is called menstruation or the period.
+When the egg is released the body prepares for a pregnancy and the womb lining thickens.
+The egg then travels to the womb via the fallopian tube.
+Usually, the egg passes through the fallopian without being fertilised and then safely dissolves.
+Since the womb no longer needs to be ready to grow a fertilised egg, it sheds the thickened womb lining out through the vagina.
+This loss of tissue is called menstruation or a period.

 When will I get my first period?

-Periods are a sign that you have reached puberty.
-The first period usually happens between the ages of 12 or 13, but could begin as early as aged 8 or as late as aged 17.
+Periods are a sign that you have reached puberty, and the body is starting to mature into an adult.
+A first period can happen anywhere between the ages of 10 to 15 years old, but can also start as early as aged 8 or as late as aged 17.
+It takes between 4 to 6 years for your menstrual cycle to become well established.

 How do I know when my period is coming?